Diet - chronic kidney disease

 Check all labels to see how much salt or sodium foods contain per serving.
 Also, avoid foods that list salt near the beginning of the ingredients.
-Look for products with less than 100 mg of salt per serving.
+Look for products with less than 100 milligrams (mg) of salt per serving.

 DO NOT use salt substitutes because they contain potassium.
-People with chronic kidney disease also need to limit their potassium.
+People with CKD also need to limit their potassium.